-RNSG 1260 CLINICAL I - REGISTERED NURSING/REGISTERED NURSE (0-0-10) CREDIT 2 Prerequisite: Admission to the ADN Program.
+RNSG 1260 CLINICAL I - REGISTERED NURSING/REGISTERED NURSE (0-0-10) CREDIT 2

 Corequisite: All concurrent RNSG and support courses within the designated semester required.

 A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Content from RNSG 1523 is applied to patients throughout the lifespan in a variety of health care settings in this course.
 Basic critical thinking skills are utilized to implement the nursing process for patients receiving direct nursing care.